For all your Glasgow links

 Glasgow books and articles

-Gordon Adams has placed some old books relating to Glasgow and its history on-line at this location.
+Gordon Adams has placed some old books relating to Glasgow and its history on-line here.

 www.glasgowhistory.co.uk/Books&Articles.htm ,